Do Go On - 319 - Vincent Gigante, The Oddfather

 He's a very famous mobster.

-That's probably what I've heard of him.
+That's probably I've heard of him.

 Lucky Luciano.